Ernest Louis, Grand Duke of Hesse: First marriage

-Ernest and Victoria entertained in style, frequently holding house parties for young friends (anybody above 30 was deemed "too old" by Victoria), dispensing with formality on those occasions to indulge in fun and frolic; Victoria's cousin Prince Nicholas of Greece and Denmark remembered one stay with them as having been "the jolliest, merriest house party to which I have ever been in my life."
+Ernest and Victoria entertained in style, frequently holding house parties for young friends under the age of 30, dispensing with formality on those occasions to indulge in fun and frolic.
+Victoria's cousin, Prince Nicholas of Greece and Denmark, remembered one stay with them as having been "the jolliest, merriest house party to which I have ever been in my life."
 These revelries were more in keeping with Victoria's inclinations than Ernest's.
 Their marriage was unhappy due to differences in temperament and attitude.
 Fond as she was of revelry, Victoria was less enthusiastic about fulfilling her public role.
 She avoided answering letters, put off visits to elderly relations whose company she did not enjoy, and talked to people who amused her at official functions while ignoring people of higher social or official standing whom she found boring.
 Victoria's inattention to her duties provoked quarrels with Ernest.
 The young couple had loud arguments which sometimes turned physical.
 The volatile Victoria shouted, threw tea trays, smashed china against the wall, and tossed anything that was handy at Ernest during their arguments.

 Queen Victoria was saddened when she heard of the trouble in the marriage from Sir George Buchanan, her chargé d'affaires at Darmstadt, but because of their daughter, Elisabeth, she refused to consider permitting her grandchildren to divorce.
 Ernest also held off from divorce mainly for this reason.
 He adored his daughter to distraction and lavished his time and attention on her.
 The child reciprocated her father's affection, preferred the company of her father to that of her mother.
-Meanwhile, all efforts to rekindle the marriage failed; Victoria took to spending most of the year in the south of France, spending vast sums in expenses and at the card-tables in Monte Carlo.
+Meanwhile, all efforts to rekindle the marriage failed; Victoria took to spending most of the year in the south of France, spending vast sums of money.
 When Queen Victoria died in January 1901, significant opposition to the end of the marriage was removed.
 The couple were divorced 21 December 1901 on grounds of "invincible mutual antipathy" by a special verdict of the Supreme Court of Hesse.
 After the divorce had come through, Victoria told some close relatives that Ernest was a homosexual.
 Allegedly, she had caught her husband in bed with a male servant when, in 1897, she returned home from a visit to her sister Queen Marie of Romania.
 She did not make her accusation public, but told her sister that "no boy was safe, from the stable hands to the kitchen help.
 He slept quite openly with them all."
-Victoria later married another first cousin, this time on her mother's side, while Ernest married Eleonore of Solms-Hohensolms-Lich.
+Victoria later married another first cousin, this time on her mother's side, while Ernest married his distant cousin, Eleonore of Solms-Hohensolms-Lich.